 Mars-bound travellers need to deal with all and any issues that arise, without relying on real-time conversation with support crews on Earth.
-Communications are delayed by 3-22 minutes which is the time if takes for sound signals to bounce to and fro.
-Interactions with loved ones on Earth, as well as requests for technical help, will be limited to one-way messages and long tense silences.
+That's because communications are delayed by 3-22 minutes.

-And then there's the physical and psychological isolation that helps drive the plot of every single space movie ever.
+And then there's the physical and psychological isolation of space travel that helps drive the plot of every single space movie ever.

 Welcome, Future Martians

 So, we've made it to Mars.
-What's it like down on the ground?
+What's it like living there?

 Mars is about half the size of Earth (but with the same amount of dry land) and takes almost twice as long to orbit the sun.

-As I write, NASA's old and trusted Opportunity rover is currently devoid of solar power because of a dust storm that's encircling the entire planet.
-(The other Martian rover, Curiosity, is nuclear-powered and having a grand old time monitoring the storm.)
+When I first wrote this article in 2018, NASA's Opportunity rover was devoid of solar power because of a dust storm encircling the entire planet.
+The other Martian rover, Curiosity, is nuclear-powered and had a grand old time monitoring the storm.

 What's more, the Martian atmosphere is 100 times thinner than ours and is comprised of 95% carbon dioxide (vs our 0.04%).
 The rest of Martian air is made up of argon, nitrogen and 0.02% oxygen (vs our 21%).

 Without specialised breathing equipment and oxygen supplies, humans on Mars would quickly suffocate.